Get a Global Perspective

 Explore broader global themes and issues at every level—how they influence you on a personal level, how they play out in a US-based context, and finally what they look like nationally in Japan and regionally in Osaka.
 Study the country’s response to COVID-19.
 Understand mottainai (the concept of respecting resources) and how its relates to Japan’s successes with recycling.
 Meet with local organizations working with Japan’s minority communities and learn about their initiatives.
 Then connect with peers all over the world for even more perspectives.

 Introduction to Global Perspectives

 Your core course explores global issues such as power and privilege, public health, and environmental sustainability.
 To foster a global understanding inclusive of many perspectives, you and your Global Perspectives peers (based in Italy, France, Spain, China, and Washington, DC) maintain a summer-long discussion.
 Compare national responses to environmental emergencies, identify the most critical barriers to public health comparing what you’ve learned in a Japanese context with what your peers have learned in their own countries.
 See the class syllabus.

 Learning the Language

 Japanese language learning is weaved into every module throughout the summer.
-Not only do you learn vocabulary and grammar sets that help you navigate your daily life in Japan, but also terminology specific to the program’s academic themes.
+Not only do you learn vocabulary and grammar sets that help you navigate your daily life in Japan, but you also learn terminology specific to the program’s academic themes.
 And because you can’t learn a language without real-world practice, your assignments use Osaka as an extended classroom.

 Travel to Tokyo

 Enjoy worry-free travel with a program-sponsored excursion to Tokyo.
 Ride the Shinkansen (bullet train) into the city.
 People watch at Shibuya Crossing.
 Spend hours in the Akihabara district, shopping in the endless anime, manga, and video game market stalls.
 Visit the Meiji Shrine.
 See the ancient Buddhist temple at Sensō-ji in Asakusa.
 Eat traditional foods with your group and practice your Japanese in a different city.